The characteristics, symptoms and epidemiology of parvovirus B19 (also known as slapped cheek syndrome, fifth disease, or erythma infectiosum).

 Rash illness at any stage of pregnancy should be investigated and this should not be restricted to parvovirus B19 infection.
 The guidance on viral rash in pregnancy provides information and advice for health professionals on the investigation, diagnosis and management of viral rash illness such as parvovirus, or exposure to viral rash illness in pregnancy.

-For reports from 2012 and earlier, see the HPR archive.
+For reports from 2012 and earlier, see the UK government web archive.